boy-jer/clicks/README.md

 Install
 -------
-It's a Rails app ...
+It's a Rails app ... just add in a database.yml for your local environment.

 Todo
 ----